Accelerate developer adoption with a developer experience friction audit, delivered in just 2 weeks.

 Here’s how it works:

-At the kickoff meeting, first we’ll discuss the gaps you are seeing.
+At the kickoff meeting, we’ll discuss the gaps you are already seeing.
 Then we’ll go over how you’ve addressed them or are currently addressing them.
 Finally, we’ll get aligned on the approach and how I’ll measure the audit.
 The meeting usually takes about 60-90 minutes but it will be booked for 2 hours just in case.

 Within 2 weeks, you will have a report with specific, actionable recommendations to close any onboarding gaps.
 We’ll schedule a Q&A where I’ll present the key findings and summarize the report.
 Once that’s done, I’ll hand over the report so your engineering team can close any gaps that will help you increase your developer adoption rate.